-- 1. The information set out in this Chapter shall be published to enable network users to understand: - (a) different types of transmission services and dedicated services; - (b) transmission tariffs and charges for dedicated services charged to specific network users and at specific entry or exit points corresponding to the services referred to in point (a); - (c) how transmission tariffs and charges referred to in point (b) are set, have changed and may change. - 2.
+- 1. The information relevant for price calculation shall be published to enable network users to understand: - (a) different types of transmission services and dedicated services; - (b) transmission tariffs and charges for dedicated services charged to specific network users and at specific entry or exit points corresponding to the services referred to in point (a); - (c) how tariffs and charges referred to in point (b) are derived, have changed and may change. - 2.
 The confidentiality of commercially sensitive information shall be preserved.